-Formal complaints must be sent to GUE's Director of Quality Control at GUE HQ and must include:
+Formal complaints must be sent to GUE's Quality Management Department at GUE HQ and must include:

 - a.
 A written statement outlining the nature of the complaint - b.
 Name and contact information - c.
 The date, time, and location of the incident - d.
 A complete account of the event, including names and contact information (if possible) of any witnesses